Naomasa Sakonju: Biography

 Promoted to vice admiral on 15 October 1944, Sakonju became chief of staff of the China Area Fleet, remaining in that post until the war's end in 1945.

 In 1946, Sakonju was arrested by the American occupation authorities and extradited to Hong Kong, where he was charged with war crimes by a British military tribunal over his role in the murder of the survivors of the Behar.
 Captain Mayuzumi was charged alongside him.
 Sakonju took responsibility in his 1947 affidavit.
 "In view of the fact that the Allies are lately killing Japanese prisoners of war at Guadalcanal by running tanks over them and are often bombing and torpedoing Japanese hospital ships, causing many casualties, the H.Q. came to a conclusion that the Allies are aiming at the reduction of Japan's manpower, and H.Q. decided to retaliate."
-Sakonju's other defense was that "he ordered the execution during the operation, not after it" (The raiding operation had already concluded when the Tone's skipper executed his British charges) while Mazuyumi's defense was that he was carrying out Sakonju's orders.
+Sakonju's other defense was that "he ordered the execution during the operation, not after it" (The raiding operation had already concluded when the Tones skipper executed his British charges) while Mazuyumi's defense was that he was carrying out Sakonju's orders.
 Mayuzumi received a 7-year sentence (partially for his attempt to receive an amendment to Sakonju's order).
 Sakonju was sentenced to death, and hanged in January 1948.
 Sakonju's remains and belongings were not given to his family.